MiguelDiazVelarde/AIInitiatives/README.md

 This project demonstrates a **production-ready AI-powered testing platform** that successfully:

 1. ✅ **Reduces test execution time** by up to 75% while maintaining quality
 2. ✅ **Integrates seamlessly** with existing CI/CD workflows
 3. ✅ **Provides intelligent insights** through machine learning analysis
 4. ✅ **Scales automatically** with codebase growth and complexity
 5. ✅ **Maintains clean codebase** with optimized project structure and organization
+6. ✅ **Implements ISTQB standards** with AI-powered UI testing (self-healing, visual regression, GUI validation)

-**The AI Test Optimizer is now live and actively optimizing testing workflows in production with a clean, maintainable codebase.**
+**The AI Test Optimizer is now live and actively optimizing testing workflows in production with a clean, maintainable codebase.
+The UI Testing AI module provides production-ready implementation of ISTQB CT-AI Chapter 11.6.**

 ---